pschami/documentation/index.rst

 Developers, including the Dell EMC customer and partner community, third-party developers, and Dell EMC engineering, can collaborate to quickly add new software-defined operations capabilities.
 They can then share these innovations with the user community to solve common IT challenges.

 The project is available `here
-<https://github.com/dellemc-symphony/>`_ on GitHub under the CC BY-NC-SA 4.0 license.
+<https://github.com/dellemc-symphony/>`_ on GitHub under the EPL 1.0 license.

 .. toctree::
    :maxdepth: 1